Examples (sorted by platform):

 - The spin-off Pokémon Mystery Dungeon has gotten into the act as well, with Explorers of Sky adding new Special Episodes, selectable leads, dungeons, items and other goodies to Time/Darkness.
 Explorers of Sky does, however, avert the usual One Game for the Price of Two trend, being fully completable without requiring either of the previous versions.

 - In a surprise to many, this didn't happen for Pokémon Black and White.
-Instead, the fifth generation games got full-blown sequels, which was completely unheard of for non-spinoff Pokémon games.
+Instead, they got full-blown sequels, which was completely unheard of for non-spinoff Pokémon games.